What is bird ringing?

 How is a bird ringed?

 A lightweight metal ring with a unique number is placed around the bird’s leg by a trained ringer.
 This unique number contains the details of the origin and the ringing organisation.
 Birds may be captured as young from the nest, or in different types of nets and traps.
 When the birds are ringed, they are often weighed and measured before being released.
 If a bird is caught in the net that has already got a ring, the measurements can be reported back to the ringing organisation, giving details on the birds’ movements.

 Ringing in Malta

-The Valletta Ringing Scheme: This scheme sees ringing carried out in Malta throughout the year.
-There are currently two Constant Effort Sites in Malta: at Għadira and Is-Simar, where ringing is undertaken daily.
+This scheme sees ringing carried out in Malta throughout the year.
+There are currently two Constant Effort Sites in Malta at Għadira and Is-Simar nature reserves, where it is undertaken daily.

-Seabird Studies: We also carry out yearly monitoring of the breeding colonies of Malta’s seabirds as part of the Life+ Malta Seabird Project.
+We also carry out yearly monitoring of the breeding colonies of Malta’s seabirds as part of ongoing research projects.

 Through our studies, a vast amount of data has been collected, giving us an important insight into the biology and ecology of these species in Malta.
 The findings of all ringing activity is published in BirdLife Malta’s scientific journal, il-Merill.